 How to Mention Relocation in a Cover Letter

-However, if you phrase your cover letter correctly you can get your application considered by prospective employers, even if you currently live outside of their region.
+You need to phrase your cover letter correctly, so you can get your application considered by prospective employers, even if you currently live outside of their region.
 First of all, keep the focus on your qualifications for the job rather than on where you live.
 Secondly, make it very clear that you are planning a move to the new location.
 Finally – if your budget allows – you can mention that you are more than happy to travel, at your own cost, to their campus or office for a personal interview, and that you also plan to be responsible for your own moving expenses.